Skip to main content

 • The DATA_LOGON will have MAX_ROWS = 5, MAX_VIEW = 5, and MOVING_VIEW = false.
 This ensures that the server only returns those those rows and only sends updates for those rows - updates to other rows are ignored.

-• If the front end has requested a limited number of lines for the purposes of pagination, the DATA_LOGON will have MAX_ROWS = 5 and VIEW_NUMBER = 1.
+• If you want to use pagination, the front end requests a limited number of lines; for this, the DATA_LOGON will have MAX_ROWS = 5 and VIEW_NUMBER = 1.
 The first five rows are sent in a pagination mode.
 A subsequent MORE_ROWS update with VIEW_NUMBER = 2 will delete all the current five rows in the grid and return the next page of rows (i.e. another 5).
 The server only sends updates for the rows on display, and will respect REVERSE settings.

 On successful DATA_LOGON and on any subsequent MORE_ROWS messages, the server sends a field called ROWS_COUNT, which contains an estimated number of rows in the server.
 You can divide this number by your MAX_ROWS setting to know how many pages can be queried on the server.